allinurl/goaccess/README.md

 ### Distributions ###

-It is easiest to install GoAccess on Linux using the preferred package manager of your Linux distribution.
+It is easiest to install GoAccess on GNU+Linux using the preferred package manager of your GNU+Linux distribution.
 Please note that not all distributions will have the latest version of GoAccess available.

 #### Debian/Ubuntu ####